Quinn Marston

 Quinn C. Marston (born May 31, 1988) is an American musician and artist.
 His music has been featured on TV shows such as One Tree Hill, Ghost Whisperer, and The Gates.
-He has performed regularly at various New York City clubs including the Knitting Factory in Brooklyn and The National Underground in Manhattan.
-His music has been compared to bands such as The Breeders, Belly, The Cure, Liz Phair, Karen O., a "punkified" Kimya Dawson, and Connie Converse.
+He has performed regularly at various New York City clubs, including the Knitting Factory in Brooklyn and The National Underground in Manhattan.

 Marston is the son of public service advertising director Ginna Marston and the grandson of advertising copywriter Frederick D. Sulcer.